VictoriaMetrics/VictoriaMetrics/README.md

 the update process.
 See [cluster availability](#cluster-availability) section for details.

+### Capacity planning

+Each instance type - `vminsert`, `vmselect` and `vmstorage` - can run on the most suitable hardware.

+#### vminsert

+* The recommended total number of vCPU cores for all the `vminsert` instances can be calculated from the ingestion rate: `vCPUs = ingestion_rate / 150K`.
+* The recommended number of vCPU cores per each `vminsert` instance should equal to the number of `vmstorage` instances in the cluster.
+* The amount of RAM per each `vminsert` instance should be 1GB or more.
+RAM is used as a buffer for spikes in ingestion rate.
+* Sometimes `-rpc.disableCompression` command-line flag on `vminsert` instances could increase ingestion capacity at the cost of higher network bandwidth usage between `vminsert` and `vmstorage`.

+#### vmstorage

+* The recommended total number of vCPU cores for all the `vmstorage` instances can be calculated from the ingestion rate: `vCPUs = ingestion_rate / 150K`.
+* The recommended total amount of RAM for all the `vmstorage` instances can be calculated from the number of active time series: `RAM = active_time_series * 1KB`.
+  Time series is active if it received at least a single data point during the last hour or if it has been queried during the last hour.
+* The recommended total amount of storage space for all the `vmstorage` instances can be calculated from the ingestion rate and retention: `storage_space = ingestion_rate * retention_seconds`.

+#### vmselect

+The recommended hardware for `vmselect` instances highly depends on the type of queries.
+Lightweight queries over small number of time series usually require small number of vCPU cores and small amount of RAM on `vmselect`, while heavy queries over big number of time series (>10K) usually require bigger number of vCPU cores and bigger amounts of RAM.

 ### Helm

 Helm chart simplifies managing cluster version of VictoriaMetrics in Kubernetes.